 Each tour includes a minimum of two police escorts to accompany our guests.
-All site permits granted to the company by Egypt's Ministry of Tourism and Antiquities serve as assurance that the company has taken every possible security measure.
+All site permits granted to the company by Egypt's Ministry of Tourism and Antiquities assure that the company has taken every possible security measure.
 Inside Egypt's reputation for safety and excellence is key to our success and your peace of mind.
 Your security is my top priority, and I do not take this responsibility lightly.
 So pack your bags and let us take care of the rest.
-I guarantee that you will be nothing short of amazed on your Egypt vacation.
+I guarantee you will be nothing short of amazed on your Egypt vacation.

 Egypt has so much to offer, from the Great Pyramids of Giza, museums and bazaars, to the flowing Nile River and beautiful coasts and beaches.
 The sun shines year-round and the locals are some of the friendliest people I have ever encountered.